tagion/alpha-four/README.md

 docker rm alpha4 &> /dev/null && docker run --name=alpha4 -ti tagion/tagion_alphafour tagionwave --loops 0
 ```

+You have to wait 1 minute before the network starts.

 To create a wallet and do some transfers in the network, attach to a running container:

 ```bash